2022 Southeastern Conference football season

 The 2022 Southeastern Conference football season is the 90th season of Southeastern Conference (SEC) football, taking place during the 2022 NCAA Division I FBS football season.
-The season began on August 27, 2022 and is scheduled to end with the 2022 SEC Championship Game on December 3, 2022.
+The season began on August 27, 2022 and ended with the 2022 SEC Championship Game on December 3, 2022.
 The SEC is a Power Five conference as part of the College Football Playoff system.